By definition, rope is simply any thick, long cord which is made by twisting or braiding together pieces hemp, sisal, nylon, or other materials.

-Paracord is an example of kernmantle rope (read about paracord for survival here).
+Paracord is an example of kernmantle rope (read about paracord for survival and paracord strength).
 Rock climbing rope is also an example of kernmantle rope.

 Here are the key qualities of rope you should look for.

 - Tensile Strength: This is the amount of force that the rope can withstand before breaking.
+Note that tensile strength often refers to the amount of static force and not dynamic force that the rope can withstand.
 If you need a rope for towing a car, for example, then you’d want to get a tow strap (not really a rope) with a tensile strength of 20,000 pounds.